Orlando, Florida Slip

 - Hand fracture

 - Back pain

 Who Is The Best Orlando Slip And Fall Lawyer?

 This is a question that I see come up ALL THE TIME on attorney websites.
-Before you consider hiring an attorney for your central Florida slip and fall case, ask them what their experience is with slip and fall claims.
+Before you consider hiring an attorney for your Orlando slip and fall case, ask them what their experience is with slip and fall claims.
 Ask them if they ever represented the BUSINESSES in defending slip and fall claims.
 I am consistently shocked by how many personal injury attorneys do not know how to handle slip and fall claims.

 I enjoy slip and fall claims because I used to defend them when I was an insurance defense attorney.
 Back when I worked for the insurance companies, I aggressively fought claims against businesses.

 This taught me the tricks that the insurance companies use to win these cases.